10 Reasons Why OKRs Fail

 When OKRs are tied to compensation or performance reviews, teams prioritize safety over ambition.

 Avoid It: Decouple OKRs from performance evaluations to encourage risk-taking and creativity.
+This is one of the best practices for OKR implementation advocated by experts.

 Example: A tech company linked OKRs to bonuses, leading employees to set conservative goals instead of ambitious ones.